 The priority needs for the City of Tulsa's 2015-2019 Consolidated Plan were determined through analysis of information gathered from a variety of sources and were approved by the Mayor and City Council on September 9, 2014 and September 11, 2014 respectively.
-In September 2017 the HUD CDC held a Needs Assessment Public Hearing to gather needs for the Fourth Year Annual Action Plan.
-During the meeting, the HUD CDC were provided with updated information on the 2018 priority needs compiled by Grants Administration, and listened to the concerns of the public.
-Base on the information provided a list of 2018 Priority needs and goals were developed and included in the 2018 Request for Proposals released by Grants Administration on October 3, 2016.
+In September 2018 the HUD CDC held a Needs Assessment Public Hearing to gather needs for the Fifth Year Annual Action Plan.
+During the meeting, the HUD CDC was provided with updated information on the 2019 priority needs compiled by Grants Administration and listened to the concerns of the public.
+Based on the information provided a list of 2019 Priority Needs and goals were developed and included in the 2019 Request for Proposals released by Grants Administration on October 1, 2018.

 An Annual Plan Timeline was published to ensure citizens were aware of the process including opportunities for participation.
-The following is a list of the dates provided to citizens;
+The following is a list of the dates provided to citizens:

-- September 14, 2017 PY 2018 Needs Assessment Public Hearing - September 14, 2017 HUD CDC meeting - October 2-3, 2017 PY 2018 RFP Workshops held RFP released - November 17, 2017 Applications Due (45 days after workshops per ordinance) - November 20-27, 2017 Initial review for missing documents - November 28, 2017 Applicants notified of missing documents - December 1, 2017 Missing documents due (72 hours per ordinance) - December 6, 8, & 13 2013 RFP Training Workshop for application evaluators - January 12, 2018 Review deadline - January , 2018 Submit scores to facilitator - February 1, 2018 Facilitator compiles scores / submits to HUD Community Development Committee (CDC)
+- September 13, 2018 PY 2019 Needs Assessment Public Hearing - October 1-2, 2018 PY 2019 RFP Workshops held RFP released - November 16, 2018 Applications Due (45 days after workshops per ordinance) - November 19-20, 2018 Initial review for missing documents - November 26, 2018 Applicants notified of missing documents - November 29, 2018 Missing documents due (72 hours per ordinance) - December 5 & 7, 2018 RFP Training Workshop for application evaluators - January 11, 2019 Review deadline - January 25, 2019 Submit scores to facilitator - January 31, 2019 Facilitator compiles scores / submits to HUD Community Development Committee (CDC)

-- February 1 & 6, 2017 CDC reviews and makes recommendations to Mayor for PY 2018 (15 days after receipt of scores per ordinance) - February 19, 2017 Publish notification of Draft Plan Release - February 21, 2017 Mayor submits recommendations to City Council for final decision making (10 business days after recommendations of the CDC per ordinance) - March 6, 2018 Draft Plan Released for 30-day comment period - March 21, 2018 Publish notification of Public Hearing - April 5, 2018 Annual Plan Public Hearing / Annual Plan Comment Period Ends - April 12, 2018 & May 1, 2017 City Council and Mayor approve final decisions
+- January 31 & February 5, 2019 CDC reviews and makes recommendations to Mayor for PY 2019 (within 15 days after receipt of scores - per ordinance) - February 18, 2019 Publish notification of Draft Plan Release - February 22, 2019 Mayor submits recommendations to City Council for final decision making (within 10 business days after recommendations of the CDC per ordinance) - March 5, 2019 Draft Plan Released for 30-day comment period - March 20, 2019 Publish notification of Public Hearing - April 4, 2019 Annual Plan Public Hearing / Annual Plan Comment Period Ends - April 10, 2019 & May 1, 2019 City Council and Mayor approve final decisions